syncfusion-content/blazor-docs/blazor/treegrid/filtering.md

 ## Custom component in filter menu

-The `FilterTemplate` property of [Column](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~FilterTemplate.html) is used to add custom filter components to a particular column.
+The `FilterTemplate` property of [`Column`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~FilterTemplate.html) is used to add custom filter components to a particular column.
+In the following sample the FilterTemplate property is used to add custom components to a particular column.
+To access the filtered values inside the FilterTemplate, you can use the implicit named parameter context.
+You can type cast the context as `PredicateModel<T>` to get filter values inside template.

 In the following sample, dropdown is used as custom component in the duration column.